Water Power Technical Collaboration Program for Advanced Manufacturing and Materials

 - Send the completed pre-application form to the following email address: WaterPowerTCP@ornl.gov.

-- If the idea is pre-selected, the company will engage with MDF to evaluate the technical feasibility.
+- If the idea is pre-selected, the company will engage with the MDF to evaluate the technical feasibility.

-* Note: CRADA processing times for non-US companies are about twice as long due to additional DOE reviews.
+* Note: CRADA processing times for non-U.S. companies are about twice as long due to additional DOE reviews.

 - At the time of completion, a final CRADA report will be prepared and published.